jobisoft/TbSync/README.md

 ## Found a bug?

-In case you found a bug, first update to the latest beta of the latest [release](https://github.com/jobisoft/TbSync/releases), activate debug logging (TbSync Account Manager -> Help), try to reproduce the error and send me the debug.log.
+First update to the latest beta of the latest [release](https://github.com/jobisoft/TbSync/releases), activate debug logging (TbSync Account Manager -> Help), try to reproduce the error and send me the debug.log.

 ## Got a question?
 Maybe it has been answered already!